mhrstv/Kodify/README.md

 - **Static Code Analysis**
   Leverage Roslyn to analyze your C# code, detect API controllers, extract key project structure details, and automatically detect license files.

-- **Interactive Class Diagrams**
-  Create comprehensive UML class diagrams (in PUML) grouped by namespace.
-Each class in the diagram links directly to its source file for quick navigation.

 - **Seamless Git Integration**
   Automatically detect your project's Git repository; normalize remote URLs and, when applicable, integrate with GitHub to enrich commit messages with clickable links.